Anointing of the Sick

 Special Graces of Anointing of the Sick

 Therefore, this sacrament helps save souls and helps to make saints.
-But it is only to be given to those who have sinned and are sick in the danger of death.
+But it is only to be given to those who have sinned and are sick in the danger of death and even more promising for those who make a very humble contrite confession for our life time of sins.

 Many Wrongly Encourage and Teach the Sacrament